jordannholmes/FinalProject/README.md

 A list of unique Genus, Species names extracted from the dataset will be in the last text file, titled NewData60.txt.

-Our Final Output text file, within NewData60.txt, prints the species as follows (for reference):
+For Reference: Our Final Output text file, within NewData60.txt, prints the species as follows:

 - Anomobryum auratum
 - Artemisia californica